pawello2222/Athens2048/doc/DPimpl.md

 We also used it to implement undo/redo feature.
 Pressing `u` will undo last move, pressing `y` will redo last undone move.

+## MVC<a id="MVC"></a>

+Model view controller pattern allowed to separate responsibility of tasks in the game: movement management, GUI display, computations of changes in the board following user's input.